Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Results

-\paragraph{Small rugged landscapes.} In \cref{fig:h_vs_D}, we study the height of biased random walks performed by star-structured populations on small $LK$ landscapes with $L=3$ and $K=1$.
-We consider an ensemble of $2\times 10^5$ such landscapes in \cref{fig:h_vs_D}(A,E).
-We also give particular attention to three specific landscapes from this ensemble, denoted by A, B and C. These fitness landscapes are depicted in \cref{fig:h_vs_D}(I-K), their MAGELLAN representations \cite{Brouillet2015} are shown in \cref{fig:landscape_fig2_magellan}, and all their fitness values are provided in \cref{table:landscapes}.
+\paragraph{Early adaptation in specific small landscapes.} We give particular attention to three specific landscapes from this ensemble, denoted by A, B and C. These fitness landscapes are depicted in \cref{fig:h_vs_D}(A-C), see \cref{table:landscapes} and \cref{fig:landscape_fig2_magellan} for details.
 Each of these landscapes comprises two fitness peaks.
 Landscapes A and B were randomly chosen among the landscapes with more than one peak obtained when generating $LK$ landscapes.
 The adaptation of well-mixed populations on these two landscapes was studied in Ref.~\cite{servajean2023}, which facilitates comparison.
-Landscape C was chosen because it comprises a very high fitness peak (genotype 111) and a much lower one (genotype 000), which is reminiscent of a (rough) Mount Fuji landscape \cite{aita2000, szendro2013b}, see \cref{fig:h_vs_D}(K).
+Landscape C was chosen because it comprises a very high fitness peak (genotype 111) and a much lower one (genotype 000), which is reminiscent of a (rough) Mount Fuji landscape \cite{aita2000, szendro2013b}, see \cref{fig:h_vs_D}(C).

-\paragraph{Impact of the number of demes $D$ on the height $h$.} To assess the impact of spatial structure on early adaptation, we first vary the number of demes $D$ in the star, for a fixed deme carrying capacity $C$.
-In \cref{fig:h_vs_D}, we observe that the way $\bar{h}$ varies with $D$ strongly depends on migration asymmetry $\alpha$.
-This shows that the star structure has a notable impact on early adaptation in rugged landscapes.
-For $\alpha=1$, i.e.\ when the star is a circulation, we obtain results that are very close to those for the well-mixed population with the same total size.
-Indeed, the mutant fixation probabilities in circulations are extremely similar to those in well-mixed populations~\cite{Marrec21}.
+In \cref{fig:h_vs_D}, we observe that, in each of our three example landscapes, for moderate to large number of demes $D$, the mean height $\bar{h}$ in the star is larger when migration asymmetry $\alpha$ is smaller.
+This is consistent with our observation above that the ensemble mean height $\left<\bar{h}\right>$ in the star is larger when migration asymmetry $\alpha$ is smaller. \cref{fig:h_vs_alpha} shows these heights versus $\alpha$ for $D=5$, and confirms that the highest values are obtained for intermediate $\alpha$ values satisfying $\alpha<1$.
+We highlight again that this is a striking observation, since the star suppresses natural selection for $\alpha<1$, and thus makes beneficial mutations less likely to fix.
+Our present focus on specific small landscapes allows us to further dissect the causes of this trend.

+\paragraph{Suppression of selection can allow to reach higher peaks.} Small migration asymmetry $\alpha$ in the star gives suppression of selection, and the range of small-effect mutations that are effectively neutral increases when $\alpha$ is decreased (see \cref{fig:p_fix_vs_s}).
+Importantly, among beneficial mutations, the fixation of weakly beneficial ones is most strongly suppressed, giving a relative advantage to strongly beneficial ones, see \cref{sec:suppr-si} of the Supplementary Material.